+- Epilepsy,

+- neurocognitive disorders,

-Please note: Epilepsy, senility, intellectual disabilities, or other developmental disabilities and addiction to or abuse of intoxicating substances, do not in and of themselves constitute a mental disorder.
+- intellectual disabilities, or

+- other developmental disabilities and addiction to or abuse of intoxicating substances.

 Benefits for inpatient hospital and facility services are subject to the limits described earlier in this chapter under Hospital Room and Board.

 Please note: Precertification is required for the admission and continued treatment at all residential treatment facilities.
 See Chapter 5: Precertification.